a beginner’s guide to an easy, thrifty backyard garden

 You can’t have a garden without water.
 This can also be the greatest expense in some areas.
 Here are my tips for saving money on water: Collect rainwater to be used for your garden.
 Water twice a day early and late, not when the sun is shining directly on the garden and evaporating everything before it has a chance to reach the plant’s roots.
 Use a timer so that you don’t accidentally over or under water.

 Put peat moss into each of your garden beds.
 Add mulch to the surface of your garden.
 This helps hold moisture and cuts down on weeds.
-A drip system is much more efficient than overhead watering but it is also time-consuming and costly to install.
+A drip system is much more efficient than overhead watering, but it is also time-consuming and costly to install.
 If you decide, after your first year, that this is a long-term hobby, it is worthwhile to invest in a watering system for your garden.

 6. use free or cheap mulch